ABOUT THE AUTHORITY

 - Experience working in a community foundation, trust fund, or government agency with receipts of over $100 million.

 - Experience with Microsoft Excel including creating and developing spreadsheets, using macros, pivot tables, VLOOKUP, and importing and exporting data.

-- Experience using verbal and written communication with internal and external customers to build positive working relationships.
+- Experience using verbal and written communication with internal and external customers.

-- Experience managing multiple assignments with attention to detail.
+- Experience managing multiple assignments with orientation to detail.

 - Experience with virtual auditing.

 - Research and reconciliation skills.

 - Experience with interpreting files and interfaces for contribution tracking and accounting.